 - Rheem EcoNet Home Comfort WiFi Module for Electric Water Heaters

 - Rheem Home Comfort WiFi Module Instructions

-Their documentation says their system only works with Rheem water heaters, but these just use Honeywell gas valves and I am very doubtful this is the case.
+Their documentation says their system only works with Rheem water heaters, but these just use Honeywell gas valves and I am confident it should talk to any other Honeywell controller.
 However the way the system works it may only talk with the Rheem website and phone app so this is probably a bust without subscribing to their service.
 Last but not least, at the end of the manual there are a number of statements about trademarks.
 Then there is this statement: "Rheem Home Comfort WiFi Module for Gas Water Heaters is compatible with Honeywell’s Enviracom 1.1 protocol".
 So now we have a smoking gun, this is the protocol.
 But what is the 3-wire protocol?
 The only thing I had found so far was the serial adapter protocol.
 Some forum searching turned up this doc on the Internet Archive which has a tiny amount of info about the hardware interface: